 But maybe the questions you’re asking don’t have responses that fit neatly into a set of categories.
 What if you want to give your respondents a chance to offer feedback, to explain their responses to previous questions, or just to vent?
 If that’s the case, you’ll need to use an open-ended response question.

 For example, this Market Research Template begins with several open-ended questions that ask customers to list specific things they like and changes they would like to see:

-Or, notice how this Neighborhood Events Survey template uses an open-ended question as a follow-up to a closed-ended question.
+Or, notice how this Neighbourhood Events Survey template uses an open-ended question as a follow-up to a closed-ended question.

 You probably won’t be able to compile results from open-ended questions into charts or statistics, but you will be able to read through your responses to learn more about your respondents.
 If some responses come up again and again, you can use a word cloud to display those results.

-In general, it’s best to ask the most essential questions in multiple choice format for easy analysis, then use open-ended questions to get more detail or color.
+In general, it’s best to ask the most essential questions in multiple choice format for easy analysis, then use open-ended questions to get more detail or colour.